-Simple policy change could solve US physician shortages in 25 states, study findsJanuary 22nd, 2013 by H. Brevy Cannon in Health /
+Simple policy change could solve US physician shortages in 25 states, study findsJanuary 22, 2013 by H. Brevy Cannon in Medicine & Health / Health

 (Medical Xpress)—According to a new University of Virginia study, half of the 50 states could end their primary care physician shortages, and save billions annually in health care costs, by a simple policy change: equalizing the licensure requirements for foreign-educated physicians and U.S.-educated physicians.

 More than a quarter of physicians practicing today received their medical education outside of the U.S., and this dependence on foreign-trained physicians is poised to grow with the implementation of the Affordable Care Act and an aging population, notes the new study, "Doctors With Borders: Occupational Licensing as an Implicit Barrier to High Skill Migration," by U.Va. politics professors David Leblang and Sonal Pandya, and doctoral student Brenton Peterson.

 The study is published in the new working paper series of U.Va.'s Frank Batten School of Leadership and Public Policy, where Leblang is a professor of politics and public policy in addition to his posts as the J. Wilson Newman Professor of Governance at U.Va.'s Miller Center and chair of the Woodrow Wilson Department of Politics in the College of Arts & Sciences.
 The study is also currently under review at a peer-reviewed journal.

 All but a few states require graduates of non-U.S. medical schools to complete longer post-graduate residency training – generally one to two years longer – than graduates of U.S. medical schools before being eligible for a state license to practice medicine.
 Having a license allows a new doctor to practice without supervision, opening the door to much higher earning potential.